uruha-komachin/uruha-komachin/README.md

 - 👋 Hi, I’m @uruha-komachin
-- 👀 I’m interested in building amazing things with C/C++, Rust and Python
+- 👀 I’m interested in building amazing things with C/C++ and Python